libbitcoin/libbitcoin-explorer/README.md

 * [libbitcoin/libbitcoin_client](https://github.com/libbitcoin/libbitcoin_client)
 * [libbitcoin/libbitcoin_explorer](https://github.com/libbitcoin/libbitcoin_explorer)

 Of these libraries, only libzmq is packaged.
-However we require a more recent version of the library in order to take advantage of new features such as the [SOCKS](http://wikipedia.org/wiki/SOCKS) proxy.
+However we require a more recent version of the library in order to take advantage of new features such as the [SOCKS](http://wikipedia.org/wiki/SOCKS) proxy, so we build it as well.

 #### Build Options